WAW-Developer/waw-web-MainSite_2K17/doc/howto.md

 ## How to copy libraries
 gulp copyLibs

-## How to copy web components
-gulp copy_WebComponents

 ## How to build and copy all the necessary files at once...
 gulp buildAndDeployAll